vchintal/istio-multi-primary-different-networks/README.md

 The ordering is important when deploying the resources with Terraform and here it is:
-1. Deploy VPCs, EKS clusters and EKS AddOns (this deploys the IstioOperator Controller)
+1. Deploy the VPCs and EKS clusters
-2. Create the `istio-system` namespace
-3. Deploy the `cacerts` secret in the `istio-system` namespace
+2. Deploy the `cacerts` secret in the `istio-system` namespace in both clusters
+4. Deploy the control plane `istiod` in both clusters
-4. Deploy the `IstioOperator` that creates the Istio service mesh in `istio-system`
+5. Deploy the rest of the resources, including Helm Chart `multicluster-miscelleneous` in both clusters.

-   * This step after step #3 would cause the `cacerts` to picked up and processed by Istio control plane
-5. Deploy the `IstioOperator` that creates the `eastwest` Ingress Gateway deployment and service.
-With this step, you can also bundle the Istio `Gateway` definition.
-6. Lastly, deploy the cross-cluster secrets for `istiod` to other
+The `multicluster-miscelleneous` Helm chart includes the following key resources:
+1. `Deployment`, `Service Account` and `Service` definitions for `sleep` app
+2. `Deployment` and `Service` definitions for `helloworld` app
+3. Static `Gateway` definition of `cross-network-gateway` in `istio-ingress` namespace
+4. Templated `Secret` definition of `istio-remote-secret-*`

 ## Documentation Links